Physician Image

 Research

-Over the period from 1972-1998 the major focus of my research concerned the study of how lipoprotein function, especially that of the high density lipoproteins, is dependent upon chemical and physical structure.
+Over the period from 1972 to 1998 the major focus of Dr. Swaney's research concerned the study of how lipoprotein function, especially that of the high density lipoproteins, is dependent upon chemical and physical structure.
 These studies led to the discovery of a new class of apolipoproteins (apo A-IV).
 Later studies on reverse cholesterol transport were directed at identifying key players in the process of uptake of cellular cholesterol.
-We found that we could enhance the ability of serum to extract cholesterol from cells after reaction of whole serum with certain phospholipids and we hope that study of this process will lead to insights into ways in which lipid deposition and atherosclerosis might be retarded.
+Dr. Swaney and colleagues found that they could enhance the ability of serum to extract cholesterol from cells after reaction of whole serum with certain phospholipids.
+The hope is that study of this process will lead to insights into ways in which lipid deposition and atherosclerosis might be retarded.

 Selected References